isamert/scli/README.md

 For searching through contacts, you need to hit `/` while you are on the contacts window and start typing, contacts will be filtered out while you are typing.
 Hit `enter` to focus the results.
 Hitting `Esc` will clear the search.

 ## Configuration
 There are some simple configuration options.
-You can either pass them as command-line arguments or add them to your configuration file.
+You can either pass them as command-line arguments or add them to your configuration file `~/.config/sclirc`.
 Run `scli --help` to see all options.

 Configuration file syntax is also pretty easy.
 Lines starting with `#` and empty lines are ignored, other lines are `key = value` pairs.
 Optional arguments (flags) like `--debug`, can be enabled in config file with any of: `true`, `t`, `yes`, `y` (with any capitalization, case insensitive).